Brrivera08/S25_CSS_G2_BR_SL/overview.md

 Actual Behavior:
 The current system does not differentiate between temporary and permanent roles.
 All roles remain active until manually removed.

-Screenshots:
-No screenshots – functionality not yet implemented.

 Additional Context: